Our practices are designed around several key principles:

 All infrastructure is built to be highly available and resilient.
 Our architecture is designed to eliminate single points of failure with ample excess capacity so the platform keeps running no matter what.

 We promptly notify customers of outages and security events through our status pages and proactively via email.

 Here are some more specific details about our security and privacy practices:

-We store customer data using Render.com in their Frankfurt region in Germany.
-Render.com uses physical facilities that limit and audit physical access, and provides fire suppression, climate control, and uninterruptible power supplies.
-Render.com is SOC-2 Type 2 Certified.
-Render.com provides detailed information about their commitment to Security and Trust on their website.
+We store customer data using Amazon Web Services (AWS) in their US East Region (Northern Virginia).
+AWS uses physical facilities that limit and audit physical access, and provides fire suppression, climate control, and uninterruptible power supplies.
+AWS is SOC-2 Type 2 Certified, and provides detailed information about their commitment to Security and Trust on their website.

 We take a full snapshot of customer data at least nightly, encrypt it, and store it securely for disaster recovery.

 We use TLS/SSL encryption to protect data in transit across the internet, ensuring that our users have a secure connection from their browsers to our service.
 Where possible, data is encrypted at rest and in transit, and backups are always encrypted before they are stored.
 Our underlying service providers use industry-standard AES-256 encryption for storage of data at rest.

 Our staff uses multi-factor authentication, in addition to passwords, to access administrative interfaces of the platform.
 Multi-factor authentication is also available to customer staff, though it is dependent upon the organization to ensure its use.
 Access to systems is limited to staff who require access by the role of the staff person and their need to access specific data.

 We use a variety of automated tools to quickly identify and correct security issues with our systems.
 We use continuously scanning automated tools for detecting known vulnerabilities in software dependencies and static code analysis to detect issues in our application as part of our continuous integration process.
 Antivirus, endpoint management, and network traffic analysis tools are used where appropriate.